CLIUtils/CLI11/README.md

 This library was built to supply the Application object for the GooFit CUDA/OMP fitting library.
 Before version 2.0 of GooFit is released, this library will reach version 1.0 status.
 The current tasks still planned are:

 * Expand tests to include a few more features
-* Test ini parser's support for spaces, etc in inifiles
+    * Test config parser's support for spaces, etc in `ini` files
-* Improve documentation
 * Collect user feedback
 * Evaluate compatibility with [ROOT](https://root.cern.ch)'s TApplication object.
+    * Add way for subclasses to return remaining options rather than throwing error

 See the [changelog](./CHANGELOG.md) or [GitHub releases](https://github.com/henryiii/CLI11/releases) for details.